 If our problem is anger, we would focus on someone or something that really makes us angry, whether a person or the irrational thinking of people, and we would focus on that with love.
 We understand and are mindful of the fact that people who think irrationally suffer because of that and so, with love and compassion, we want them to be happy and be rid of that.
-Our shamatha, then, focuses with love directed toward a specific person or someone representing all irrational people, and we do so with gross detection that they suffer because of their irrational thinking.
+Our shamatha, then, focuses with love directed toward a specific person or someone representing all irrational people, and we do so with the correct consideration that they suffer because of their irrational thinking.
 We then work to attain a state of shamatha focused in this way.

 Asanga has a whole long list of different topics that we can attain shamatha on.
 We shouldn’t think that shamatha is just on the breath or on awareness or the open space of awareness.
 Those are examples of objects that we can use, but whatever object we choose as our focus shouldn’t be simply for the sake of gaining concentration.
 It should also be for helping us to gain provisional relief from a certain disturbing state of mind.

 Once we have attained a state of shamatha, we strive to attain a state of vipashyana on top of that.
 Our minds are still perfectly focused with shamatha – no flightiness of mind, no mental dullness and it has the exhilarating, blissful physical and mental sense of fitness to be able to concentrate as long as we wish.
 But with vipashyana, we have both gross detection (rtog-pa) of the general details about our object of focus, but also subtle discernment (dpyod-pa) of all the precise details.
 In addition, we gain a second exhilarating, blissful sense of fitness to be able to discern and understand all the details of anything.
 That’s why vipashyana is called an “exceptionally perceptive state of mind.”

 The Three Objects of Yogic Bare Cognition